broxus/octusbridge-relay/README.md

    ```
    Relay will be running on UDP port `30000` by default, so make sure that this port is not blocked by firewall.

    NOTE: docker installation uses port 30000 in unit file, so you may need to update the service if you decide to change it.
+   All environment variables must also be passed to container (e.g. `-e RELAY_MASTER_KEY`).

    > Relay has a built-in Prometheus metrics exporter which is configured in the `metrics_settings` section of the config.
    > By default, metrics are available at `http://127.0.0.1:10000/`